chowe99/goink/README.md

 ## Configuration

 - **Database Configuration**: The project uses a PostgreSQL database configured via Docker.
 Adjust the settings in `goink/settings.py` if using a different database setup.
 - **Environment Variables**: Sensitive information such as the database password is set in `docker-compose.yml`.
-Modify these values accordingly for your environment.
+Modify these values accordingly for your environment, or leave them and they will default to my GitHub Secrets.

 ## Development